sergibarroso/pi-hole-setup/README.md

   server_names = ['cloudflare']
   ```

-  Since port 53 is going to be used by Pi-Hole, in `listen_addresses` line set another port, i.e. 5353
+  Since port 53 is going to be used by Pi-hole, in `listen_addresses` line set another port, i.e. 5353

   ```text
   listen_addresses = ['127.0.0.1:5353']